krasi-karamazov/AgendaViewer/README.md

 ∙ Work a bit on readability on some portions of the code

 ∙ Implement extensive unit testing.
-Right now, because of time constraints, the unit tests are limited to just being a showcase of how I usually do them
+Right now, because of time constraints, the unit tests are limited to just being a showcase of how I usually do them.
+They can be found in the presentation module

 ∙ Spend more time manually testing